Geometrical description and Faddeev-Jackiw quantization of electrical networks: Dynamical constraints in the presence of sources and dissipation

 where the coefficients of the Rayleigh function are

 As mentioned above and shown in examples, generically $\omega$ is degenerate, and this gives rise to constraints that can be analyzed with the Faddeev--Jackiw method in the absence of sources and dissipation.
-Here we shall extend the analysis of dynamical constraints to those cases.
+Here we shall extend the analysis of dynamical constraints when thery are present.

 To do so, observe that the equations of motion can be written in the form

 Therefore, if (with obvious notation) the matrix $\omega-\mathcal{F}$ is invertible we have a system of ordinary differential equations, non-autonomous if $S_\beta$ are time-dependent, and all variables $z^\alpha$ are dynamical.
 Observe that if $\omega$ is degenerate and $\omega-\mathcal{F}$ is invertible the system is only amenable to a Hamiltonian plus dissipation description by enlarging the phase space.